CycloneDX/cdxgen/README.md

 ## Contributing

+Please check out our [contribute to CycloneDX/cdxgen documentation][github-contribute] if you are interested in helping.

-Follow the usual PR process, but before raising a PR, run the following commands.
+Before raising a PR, please run the following commands.

 ```bash
 # Generate types using jsdoc syntax